michael-luo/novabot/README.md

 # twitch-stellar-bot

-NOTE: The production [website](http://novabot.me) is currently using Stellar TestNet

 The goal of NovaBot is to expand the number of donation mechanisms so that even the smaller content creators can earn a living on Twitch more easily.

 [NovaBot](http://novabot.me) is a chat bot integrated into the Twitch platform's chat.
 It facilitates the transfer of [Stellar Lumens](https://www.stellar.org/) (XLM), a cryptocurrency, between viewers of live-streams and the broadcaster.